Azure/CloudIoTHack/HOL 1/HOL 1 - MXChip.md

     _Connecting to the device via a COM port_

-1. When the icon changes to an 'X', click the Baud rate just to its left and select **115200** from the drop-down list to increase the Baud rate.
+1. When the icon changes to an 'X', click the Baud rate on the left and select **115200** from the drop-down list to increase the Baud rate.

 	![The document information display bar at the bottom of a VSCode window that shows the baud rate configuration selection menu set to 9600.](Images/vs-click-baud-rate.png)